How to get Early Entry and Scholarships into your Dream University?

 1. Be specific

-Applications that just state “I raised money for a fundraiser” or “I teach kids in my spare time” don’t actually tell the reader much about you or your experiences.
-Add quantities, what was the impact? what did you learn?
-If you were a house captain, what did the role entail? what achievements did you accomplish during your time?
+Applications that just state “I raised money for a fundraiser” or “I teach kids in my spare time” do not actually tell the reader much about you or your experiences.

-2. Annecdotes are your best friend
+2. Anecdotes are your best friend

 Though I am sure you have a long list of amazing qualities anyone can claim their hard work and resilience on an application.
 Give examples and anecdotes of a time when you were resilient.
 Connect with them and really show off who you are as a person.

-3. Research your course
+3. Research your Course

 Research is key if you want to stand out to university admissions departments.
 You need to show them your passion for the field that you want to study and that you are miles ahead of other candidates in understanding the coursework.
-Tailoring your application with details and specifics will also ensure it doesn't sound generic.
-If you can reuse the same application for different courses then it's probably too vague and won't show off your enthusiasm and dedication for the degree.

-Last thing to note is that: Quantity in this case is as much as quality
+4. Quantity in this case is as much as quality

 UNSW: UNSW Scholarships